Frank Kratovil: Early life, education and career

 Frank Kratovil was born in Lanham, Maryland, and spent his childhood in Prince George's County, Maryland.
-He is the son of Frank M. Kratovil Sr. and Lynnda Kratovil.
-Kratovil attended high school at Queen Anne School in Upper Marlboro and graduated in 1986.
+The son of Frank M. Kratovil Sr. and Lynnda Kratovil, he attended high school at Queen Anne School in Upper Marlboro and graduated in 1986.
 Kratovil received his bachelor's degree in 1990 from Western Maryland College.
 He joined Phi Delta Theta while there and played soccer, basketball and baseball.
 In soccer, he served as Captain for three years, was named to the Middle-Atlantic Conference All-Conference Team and received the Most Valuable Offensive Player Award and the Homer Earl Outstanding Player Award.
 Upon graduation, he was awarded the Bates Prize for the Most Outstanding Graduating Male, the Charles W. Havens Award, awarded to an intercollegiate athlete who "has shown by word and deeds the attributes of charity, altruism, benevolence, and a humane and compassionate concern for his fellow man", and the Carroll County Scholar-Athlete Award.
-Kratovil then graduated with honors from University of Baltimore School of Law in 1994.
+Kratovil then graduated with honors from the University of Baltimore School of Law in 1994.
 He served from 1994 to 1995 as Law Clerk for Judge Darlene G. Perry of Prince George's County Circuit Court.
 From 1995 to 1997 he served as Assistant State's Attorney for Prince George's County, Maryland.

 In 1997, Kratovil moved to the Eastern Shore and was appointed Assistant State's Attorney for Queen Anne's County, Maryland.
 During his tenure as Assistant State's Attorney he served as the county's only full-time Prosecutor and Community Prosecutor.
 He continued to serve as Assistant State's Attorney until 2001 when he was appointed as Deputy State's Attorney in Kent County, Maryland.
 He also served as the President of the Young Democrats of Maryland from 1997 to 1998, and in 1998 was selected to represent the United States on the American Council of Young Political Leaders' delegation to Taiwan.
 He was also a member and on the executive committee of the Queen Anne's County local management board.